-Individuals who have breathing disorders such as "obstructive sleep apnea," and who may rely upon CPAP devices (continuous positive airway pressure) or utilize nighttime oxygen are advised that they are at a substantive risk for respiratory arrest and death when they take narcotic pain medications following surgery.
+Individuals who have breathing disorders such as "Obstructive Sleep Apnea," who may rely upon CPAP devices (continuous positive airway pressure) or utilize nighttime oxygen, are advised that they are at a substantive risk for respiratory arrest and death when they take narcotic pain medications following surgery.
 This is an important consideration when evaluating the safety of surgical procedures in terms of very serious complications, including death, that relate to pre-existing medical conditions.
-Surgery may be considered only with post-surgery monitoring is conducted in a hospital setting in order to reduce the risk of potential respiratory complications, and to safely manage pain following surgery.
+Surgery may be considered only with monitoring afterwards in a hospital setting in order to reduce risk of potential respiratory complications and to safely manage pain following surgery.
 Please consider the following symptoms of sleep apnea:

-- I am frequently tired upon waking, and throughout the day - I have trouble staying asleep at night - I have been told that I snore or stop breathing during sleep - I wake up throughout the night or constantly turn from side to side - I have been told that my legs or arms jerk while I'm sleeping - I make abrupt snorting noises during sleep - I feel tired or fall asleep during the day
+- I am frequently tired upon waking and throughout the day - I have trouble staying asleep at night - I have been told that I snore or stop breathing during sleep - I wake up throughout the night or constantly turn from side to side - I have been told that my legs or arms jerk while I'm sleeping - I make abrupt snorting noises during sleep - I feel tired or fall asleep during the day